jomalley2112/emphatic_invalids/README.md

 ## Usage

 #### Javascript
-Register your forms by adding the following to one of your project's javascript/coffeescript:
+Register your forms by adding the following to one of your project's javascript/coffeescript files:
 ```coffeescript
 $(document).ready( ->
   window.EmphaticInvalids.registerForms()